wkler/ERC721-ERC-20-Token-Minter/README.md

 ## Congragulations.
 You've done it!

 ### Project workflow <br>
 Steps are numbered.
-Steps that have the same number are operations that are executed at by the same trigger.
+Steps that have the same number are operations that are executed by the same trigger.
 ![](ReadmePhotos/flowchart.png "Project workflow")